influxdata/influxdb-client-js/influxdb-client-apis.retentionrule.everyseconds.md

 ## RetentionRule.everySeconds property

 Duration in seconds for how long data will be kept in the database.
+0 means infinite.

 <b>Signature:</b>